 The HSR started service in May 1874 with one route completed, the Eastern Branch.
 This route ran from the old Great Western Railway station at Caroline and Stuart, east along Stuart, then south on James to King, then east on King to Wellington, but was soon extended to Wentworth.
 Two more routes were shortly added.
 The Western Branch also started at the Great Western Railway station, but at James & King it turned west onto King and headed as far as the Crystal Palace (now Victoria Park) at Locke.
 The East Hamilton Branch followed the route of the Eastern Branch, but continued down Wentworth from King to Main, and along Main as far as the Driving Park (now Gage Park).
 The HSR's first stables and car barn were on Stuart at Bay, next to the Customs House (now the Ontario Workers Arts and Heritage Centre).

 Not much is known about the HSR's original horsecar fleet.
+The first three horsecars arrived in mid April 1874.
+There were five by the start of service in mid-May, eight by the first of July, and ten by mid August.
 The original manufacturer is believed to be the John Stephenson Company of New York, but this is uncertain.
 These early horsecars were 'bobtail' style horsecars, and had seating for 14 with enough room for the same number of standees.
 A single horse could pull this many people because of the low friction caused by steel wheels running along steel rails.
 The cars were labelled and painted based on the route travelled, with Red for horsecars running on the Western Branch, and Green for horsecars running on the Eastern Branch.
 Horsecars bound for the East Hamilton Branch were identified by two flags on the roof, and so may not necessarily have been Green.
 Known horsecar colours are in the following table:

 Additional Horsecars were purchased by the HSR as the system grew.
 Fleet expansion was slow at first, with only 22 horsecars on the roster by 1886.
 This would more than double to 46 horsecars by 1891.
 These later horsecars were a mix of open and closed horsecars.
 The newer closed horsecars were larger than the early ones, with room for more passengers.